-For the status of Subscriber Certificates, the Apple Public CA issues a new CRL at least once every 48 hours.
+For the status of Subscriber Certificates, the Apple Public CA issues a new CRL (i.e., thisUpdate) at least once every twenty-four (24) hours.
 CRLs are issued with a nextUpdate time no longer than 7 days from the thisUpdate time.

-For the status of Sub-CA Certificates, the Apple Public CA issues a new CRL at least once every 100 days.
-CRLs are issued with a nextUpdate time no longer than 210 days from the thisUpdate time.
+For the status of Sub-CA Certificates, the Apple Public CA issues a new CRL at least once every twelve (12) months.
+CRLs are issued with a nextUpdate time at most twelve (12) months from the thisUpdate time.
 When a Sub-CA Certificate is revoked, a new CRL will be generated within 24 hours.